Search by law firm

 Meltzer, Lippe, Goldstein & Breitstone, LLP

-Ronald Fatoullah chairs the firm’s Elder Law Practice Group and is a Partner in the Trusts & Estates Practice Group.
-Prior to joining the firm, he founded Ronald Fatoullah & Associates, where for more than 35 years he led one of New York’s top Elder Law and Estate Planning firms.
-Ron has dedicated his career to advising New Yorkers on the legal and financial challenges of aging, with recognized expertise in estate planning and administration, Medicaid planning, special needs planning, wills and trusts, probate, guardianships, and estate and guardianship litigation.
-A Certified Elder Law Attorney, he is widely respected for his leadership in the field and his longstanding service to professional and community organizations.
-He is also a frequent lecturer and media contributor on elder law and estate planning issues.
+Ronald Fatoullah chairs the firm’s Elder Law Practice Group and is a Partner in the firm’s Trusts & Estates Practice Group.
+Prior to joining the firm, he was the founder and principal of Ronald Fatoullah & Associates for over 35 years, a firm perennially recognized as one of New York’s top Elder Law and Estate Planning firms.
+He has dedicated his career to advising New Yorkers about the legal and financial challenges of aging and is highly regarded for his expertise in estate planning and administration, Medicaid planning, special needs planning, wills and trusts, probate, guardianships, and estate and guardianship litigation.
+He is a certified elder law attorney and a Fellow of the National Academy of Elder Law Attorneys, the highest honor bestowed by the organization.

 FAQ